redhat-gpte-devopsautomation/cotd/README.md

 A/B Use Case: Users record top preference using the application.
 Ater certain period, results in the php log are aggregdated. rank.php is edited to reflect results Change in rank.php triggers A/B deployment

+    For this Git repo
+    Follow the instructions at https://www.openshift.org/vm/ to create an instance of OpenShift Use a browser to login to the Console at https://10.2.2.2:8443/console/ using credentials user/user Create a project called cotd with description "Cat of the Day" Visit your Git repo and change the data/selector.php to point to "cats" Create a php application called cotd1 and point it to this Git repo Verify that the application functions using http://cotd1-cotd.apps.10.2.2.2.xip.io/item.php

 # Running using Docker Toolbox

     $ docker pull spicozzi/cotd